 - Neutral No Longer: Zoltan has a subtle character arc in the first and second game where he grows less and less enamored of passively accepting human Fantastic Racism.

 - Shout-Out: When Geralt requests his aid for the Battle of Kaer Morhen, Zoltan says Geralt can on him and his axe.
-This is a shout-out to the line said by Gimli in The Lord of the Rings.
+This is a shout-out to the line said by Gimli in The Lord of the Rings: The Fellowship of the Ring.

 - Sophisticated as Hell: While it's a case with many of the main characters, Zoltan's Warrior Poet tendencies blending with his blunt manner of speaking stand out the most.